(originally posted 12/2/2016. libbysfitnutrition.com)

 2) Eat what you really want.
 Don't keep munching on things you "should" eat, and end up over eating because you are not fulfilling your cravings.
 This is probably the only time of year for your aunt's famous sugar cookies, Grandma's pie and stuffing, and other family goodies; enjoy them, savor them.
 You will probably end up eating less over all if you don't deny what you want.

 3) Fit in exercise every day.
-Whether it is a dance DVD in your living room, a run in the brisk morning air, a walk with the family (or the dog), or a class/weights at the gym.
+Whether it is a dance DVD in your living room, a run in the brisk morning air, a gentle walk with the family (or the dog), or a class/weights at the gym.
 Be like Nike and, "Just Do It."
-Not only will it burn calories, but it will keep you in a better mood - and that is helpful to everyone around you as well!
+Exercise will keep you in a better mood - and that is helpful to everyone around you as well!

 4) Don't let ALL your meals be splurges.
 Big Christmas dinner?
-Eat healthy breakfast and lunch that day so you are not overdoing it.
+Eat healthy breakfast and lunch that day so you are not overdoing it (do NOT skip meals!!!).
 It is easy to fall into the habit of splurging at every meal during this season, whether that is what is in the house, or you feel so stressed you "deserve it," remember there are celebrations all year round, and you need to focus if you do not want to become 'round.'
 Do eat what you love, but you don't have to sample that so-so dish, just because Aunt Sally made it.

 5) Send away the leftovers.
 Hosting a get-together?
 At the end of the meal, pack up leftovers into small containers and send most of it away with guests.
 If there is less in your fridge, there is less for you to pick at later.